Take Action Lab FAQs

 Take Action Lab is for students worldwide post-high school, ages 17-21.

-Your age must be within the 17-21 age range for the duration of the program.
-This means you must be at least 17 on the program start date, and no older than 21 on the program end date.
+Your age must be within the 17-21 age range for the start of the program.

 You must have graduated from high school by the program start date.